BassemSalman/fly-me/README.md

-# Flights Management System Backend
+# FlyMe Flights Management System Backend

 ## What can it do?
-- CRUD Operations on Flights, Planes, Passengers.. with logs
+- CRUD Operations on Flights, Planes, Passengers.. with logs ( per client )
-- Can handle booking, unbooking and other similar operations
+- Booking/Unbooking Flights with Refund
+- Admin vs Client Roles Access Control

 ## Technologies Used:
 - Spring Boot 3.0.1